AutoVision-cloud/SA-Det3D/README.md

 ## Results
 Self-attention (SA) systematically
-improves 3D object detection across  state-of-the-art  3D  detectors (PointPillars, SECOND and Point-RCNN).
+improves 3D object detection across  state-of-the-art  3D  detectors: PointPillars, SECOND and Point-RCNN.
 In this figure, we show 3D AP on moderate Car class of KITTI val split (R40) vs. the number of parameters (Top) and
 GFLOPs (Bottom) for baseline models and proposed baseline extensions with Deformable and Full SA.